 Cost Savings

 Solar batteries improve your savings by putting your excess energy to good use.
 If your utility company offers time-of-use (TOU) rates, you can avoid periods of high electricity rates by tapping into your stored energy.
-When rates drop, your solar battery will activate and charge, saving you money on your electricity bills.
+When rates drop, your solar battery will activate and charge, saving you money on your electricity bills that will eventually make up for the up front cost of a solar battery.

 Backup Power